|

 DRIVING

 Driving is on the left.
-A valid international driving
+A valid international driving licence is necessary

 to hire automobiles.